The Pre-Structured Professional Philosopher: Vocabularies in Action.

 No doubt this account represents some kind of advance on previous attempts.
 The specification of the categorical state of ability requires an if, but not in the manner of the more usual hypothetical analyses.
 What is noteworthy, however, is that the improvement in the analysis does nothing at all to block the question of the possibility of…, which is the condition mentioned in the antecedent.9

 The system of natural liberty selects an efficient distribution as follows.
-Let us suppose that we know from economic theory that under the standard assumptions defining a competitive market economy, income and wealth will be distributed in an efficient way, and that the particular efficient distribution which result in any period of time is determined by the initial distribution of assets, that is by the initial distribution of income and wealth, and of natural talents and abilities.10
+Let us suppose that we know from economic theory that under the standard assumptions defining a competitive market economy, income and wealth will be distributed in an efficient way and that the particular efficient distribution which results in any period of time is determined by the initial distribution of assets, that is by the initial distribution of income and wealth, and of natural talents and abilities.10

 Both examples suffer not from a lack of precision, as one might think at first sight, but instead from an overdose of it.
 Consequently, every statement or hypothesis is extremely bracketed and surrounded in further conditions, annotations and remarks that the reader has to follow.
 The overdose of nuance and preliminaries leads to an obfuscation of the structure: who can outline all the assumptions that John Rawls made to make his Theory of Justice seem plausible?